NBC Insider Exclusive

 Lady Gaga returned as a Musical Guest for her fifth time on March 8, 2025 — and she also pulled double duty as the episode's Host.
 The Grammy winner first made her SNL Musical Guest debut over a decade ago on October 3, 2009 when she performed "Paparazzi," pulled double duty for her first time in 2013, and most recently returned in 2016.

-Following the release her seventh studio album, MAYHEM, and her performance at SNL50: The Homecoming ConcertGaga performed "Abracadabra" and "Killah" in Studio 8H.
+Following the release her seventh studio album, MAYHEM, and her performance at SNL50: The Homecoming ConcertGaga performed "Abracadabra" and "Killah" in (around, and all over) Studio 8H.

 RELATED: Watch Lady Gaga's SNL Monologue and Sketches from March 8, 2025